Generic Name: levothyroxine (oral/injection)

 - antacids that contain aluminum or magnesium--Gaviscon, Maalox, Milk of Magnesia, Mintox, Mylanta, Pepcid Complete, and others.

 Many drugs can affect levothyroxine.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 Where can I get more information?

-Your pharmacist can provide more information about levothyroxine.
+Your doctor or pharmacist can provide more information about levothyroxine.